kyleliaw-candoit/t-shirt/docs/company/AI-Operating-System.md

 The Community Analyst exists to answer questions such as:

-- How does this community work?
+- How does this identity work?
-- What creates identity within this community?
+- What creates attachment to this identity?
-- How do members express that identity?
+- How do people express or signal the identity?
+- What does the surrounding community reveal about the identity?
-- How cohesive is the community?
+- How cohesive is the surrounding community?
+- Does identity strength exist independently of strong community participation?
 - What meaningful subgroups exist?
 - Which fault lines appear meaningful?
-- Should observed fault lines remain one community or become separate research targets?
+- Should observed fault lines remain one research target or become separate research targets?
 - What evidence supports these conclusions?

 ---